spatie/typescript-transformer/docs/usage/transformers.md

 The `add` method will return a token that can be used in your transformed type.
 It's the link we described above between the two types and will later be replaced by the actual type implementation.

-When no type was found (for example: because it wasn't converted to Typescript) the type will default to TypeScript's `any` type.
+When no type was found (for example: because it wasn't converted to TypeScript) the type will default to TypeScript's `any` type.

 But in this specific example, the package will produce the following output: